vanhoofa3995/CSC-289-Buyit-Sellit-Project/Prototypes/README.md

-This folder holds all source code for prototypes.
+This folder holds all files and source code related to any created prototypes.